top of page

 Are classes suitable for beginners?

-The Foundations course and Shimmy Express classes are suitable for new dancers.
+The Foundations course and Tribal Grooves classes are suitable for new dancers.
 No dance experience required.

 Are more advanced class available?

-For dancers experienced in the GCTB format there is an intermediate/advanced class available by invitation only.
-If you have GCTB dance experience and feel you would like to join this class please contact Sienna to discuss.
+For dancers experienced in the Global Caravan Dance format there is an intermediate/advanced class available by invitation only.
+If you have Global Caravan Dance dance experience and feel you would like to join this class please contact Sienna to discuss.

 If I join a class, does that mean I need to perform???

 Performing is never compulsory for any of Sienna’s students.
-As before, it’s about the dance, connecting with the community and having fun first.
-It’s for women to take time out of there busy days and their busy lives so they can just enjoy moving their bodies in a safe and creative way.
+It’s about the dance, connecting with the community and having fun first.
+It’s for women to take time out of their busy days and busy lives so they can enjoy moving their bodies in a safe and creative way.
 With no pressure!

 If a dancer wants to dive deeper, there are more advanced classes and studies available.